awslabs/service-workbench-on-aws/main/integration-tests/README.md

 Use the same `<STAGE>` name as the main config file in `/main/config/settings`.

 Use Test Admin username, projectId, and Parameter Store name noted from the [Test Resources](#test-resources) section for field username, passwordPath and projectId in the config file.
-Use the same config values used in `/main/config/settings` for fields awsRegion, awsProfile, solutionName, envName, ane envType.
+Use the same config values used in `/main/config/settings` for the fields awsRegion, awsProfile, solutionName, envName, and envType.

-For each `{workspaceType}EnvTypeId` and `{workspacetype}ConfigId`, use the ids for the specific Environment Type and Environment Configuration created as Test Resources.
+For each `{workspaceType}EnvTypeId` and `{workspacetype}ConfigId`, use the IDs for the specific environment type and environment configuration created as test resources.

-For `byobStudy`, provide the id for the external Data Source study.
+For `byobStudy`, supply the ID for the external data source study.

 **Note**